chebfun/chebsite/docs/functions/chebfun/end.md

 ---
-title: """end"""
+title: "end"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """end"""
+function_name: "end"
-snippet: """Rightmost point of a CHEBFUN domain (or last row/col of quasimatrix)."""
+snippet: "Rightmost point of a CHEBFUN domain (or last row/col of quasimatrix)."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- END   Rightmost point of a CHEBFUN domain (or last row/col of quasimatrix).
+<pre class="help-text"> END   Rightmost point of a CHEBFUN domain (or last row/col of quasimatrix).
     END(F, K, N) This function is called for indexing expressions involving a CHEBFUN F when END is part of the K-th index out of N indices.